A Perspective on Explainable Artificial Intelligence Methods: SHAP and LIME: Recommendations

 \section{Recommendations}

-SHAP and LIME are two XAI methods that aid understanding of machine learning models in different research fields.
+SHAP and LIME are two popular XAI methods that aid understanding ML models in different research fields.
 They have been implemented in some sensitive domains~\cite{george2021deep, haimovich2020development, zhang2022applications} where misinterpreting the outcomes might be very expensive or critical.
-Data scientists who are working daily on machine learning and XAI, over-trust the explanations generated by XAI methods, misuse the interpretability tools and do not accurately understand the visualized output of the XAI methods~\cite{kaur2020interpreting}.\\ It is crucial that SHAP results are presented alongside the plots output with a simple language to explain the outcomes and the assumptions behind SHAP e.g. features are independent and model-dependent.
-Moreover, it would be better that the end user implements different machine learning models when the features are collinear in order to compare and contrast the outcome of SHAP from each model.
-Thereafter, the NMR~\cite{salih2022investigating} value would be useful to pick the model that presents the more stable list of informative features generated by SHAP if the aim is to explain the model globally.
-On the other hand, if the aim is to explain the model locally for a single instance or sub-group of individuals, then approximated SHAP value~\cite{aas2021explaining} would be better to be applied as this is a modified version of SHAP that takes into account the collinearity among the features.
-In addition, converting the scores of each feature of the model into a more digestible form e.g. coefficient value would inevitably increase the understanding of the score and ultimately the method itself.
-It is worthy that LIME provides explanation regarding the local model linearity with the model outcome as the users might not be familiar with the concept behind LIME.
-The users will be much aware and understand the outcome when a simple language accompanied the outcome.
+Data scientists who are working daily on ML and XAI tend to over-trust the explanations generated by XAI methods and do not accurately understand the visualized output of the XAI methods~\cite{kaur2020interpreting}, that could result in a misuse of the interpretability tools.\\ It is crucial that SHAP results are presented alongside the corresponding output plots, presenting them with a simple language to explain the outcomes and the assumptions behind SHAP (e.g. features are independent and the outcomes are model-dependent).
+Moreover, if possible, the end-users should implement different ML models when dealing with collinear features in order to compare the SHAP outcomes across models and evaluate their robustness.
+Using post-hoc proxies such as the NMR~\cite{salih2022investigating} value would be useful to select the model that presents the more stable list of informative features generated by any XAI method.
+MIP~\cite{salih2024characterizing} then can be used to enhance the outcome of XAI in presence of collinear features if the aim is to explain the model globally.
+On the other hand, if the aim is to explain the model locally for a single instance or sub-group of individuals, then MIP~\cite{salih2024characterizing} and approximated SHAP value (shapr)~\cite{aas2021explaining} can be implemented.
+This is because MIP can be applied to any XAI method and shapr is a modified version of SHAP, and both takes into account the collinearity among the features.
+In addition, converting the scores of SHAP of each feature of the model (especially in classification models) into a more digestible form would increase the understanding of the score and ultimately the method itself.
+It is worthy to note that LIME provides explanation regarding the local model linearity with the model outcome as the users might not be familiar with the concept behind LIME.
+The users will be more aware and understand the outcome when a simple language accompanies the outcome.
 Moreover, the explanation of LIME might be different using the same model, but for other instance.
 In other words, the interpretation of LIME only applies for one subject and cannot be used or considered as a general interpretation for the whole model.
+Finally, GraphLIME~\cite{huang2022graphlime} was proposed as an updated version of LIME to explain graph-based models where non-linear association is more appropriately considered.